What are the pros and cons of using expanding foam insulation?

 Answer from Green Energy Efficient Homes

 One of the great things about expanding foam insulation is that it provides a very effective vapor barrier.
 While the R value of expanding foam insulation is typically around R-3.5 to R-4 per inch – not much better than batt insulation – I’ve seen claims backed up by government research that foam insulation such as icynene actually provides far better insulation than a comparable thickness of batt.
-My own builder sprayed 2″ of foam insulation on the underside of the flat roof he installed in our addition, and on the underside of the floor as well, and then installed batt insulation on top of that.
-The benefit, he said, is that it provides a much better vapor barrier than installing polyethylene plastic sheeting over the batt insulation, because poly vapor barrier is frequently compromised by drywall screws or other actions that pierce it.
+My own builder sprayed 2″ of foam insulation on the underside of the flat roof he installed in our addition, and on the underside of the floor as well, and then installed batt insulation under that.
+The benefit, he said, is that it provides a much better vapor barrier than installing polyethylene plastic sheeting over the batt insulation, because poly vapor barrier is frequently compromised by drywall screws or other actions that pierce it, both during construction and any time the homeowner drives a screw or nail through the wall.

 As you mention, cutting batt insulation to fit in small spaces can be a bit awkward.
 Not only that, but people have a tendency to overstuff when they pack fiberglass or rockwool insulation into small spaces, which actually decreases the insulation value.
 Expanding foam insulation is great for these applications, for example if you have small gaps between the stud framing and a window frame or door frame.
 Be careful, though about injecting foam into a wall cavity that already has batt or blown fiber insulation, because the expansion of the foam may actually compress the batt or blown fiber insulation, which reduces its insulation value.